 NCIS is the only military investigative service comprised entirely of civilian investigators.
 Special Agents of Army CID and Airforce Office of Special Investigations are active duty military personnel.
 Coast Guard Invesigative Service Special Agents are a mix of active duty personnel and civilian investigators.
 (CGIS)

-MTAC stands for the Multiple Threat Alert Center.
+MTAC stands for the Multiple Threat Assessment Center.
 Previously the Antiterrorist Alert Center (ATAC), it was changed in 2002 in response to its expanding role after the terrorist bombing of the USS Cole in Yemen and attacks of September 11th, 2001.

 The Dodge Chargers used by these Navy department agents are a color called Deep Water Blue, a special color costing several hundred dollars more than a standard black or white car, which a Federal agency would most likely choose.